gagolews/stringi/devel/sphinx/rapi/stri_locale_info.rst

 Details
 ~~~~~~~

 With this function you may obtain some basic information on any provided locale identifier, even if it is unsupported by ICU or if you pass a malformed locale identifier (the one that is not, e.g., of the form Language_Country).
-See `stringi-locale <about_locale.html>`__ for discussion.
+See `stringi-locale`_ for discussion.

 This function does not do anything really complicated.
-In many cases it is similar to a call to ``as.list(stri_split_fixed(locale, '_', 3L)[[1]])``, with ``locale`` case mapped.
+In many cases it is similar to a call to `as.list(`_\ `stri_split_fixed`_\ (locale, '_', 3L)[[1]]), with ``locale`` case mapped.
 It may be used, however, to get insight on how ICU understands a given locale identifier.

 Value
 ~~~~~